The Only Chicken You Need to Make (Easy, Make-Ahead Recipe)

 - Whatever your cut of poultry, sprinkle with seasoning.
 If you sprinkle the top and bottom of the meat, the flavor will be even better, but it's not necessary.

 - BAKE: Place in a baking dish with a splash of water.
-Bake at 375 F for 30-50 minutes.
-Check for doneness - cooking times vary for different cuts.
-Bone-in will take significantly longer and boneless cuts.
+Bake at 375 F for 30-40 minutes for boneless cuts and up to 50-60 minutes for bone-in.
+Check for doneness (see notes!).
+Bone-in will take significantly longer than boneless cuts.

 - SLOW COOKER: Place in crockpot with 1 cup of water.
 Cook on low for 6 hours or on high for 3-4 hours.
 Check to ensure the meat is cooked through.